pistashios1/ollama-fastapi-server/README.md

 # ollama-fastapi-server

-Lightweight FastAPI wrapper for Ollama LLM agents.
+## Lightweight FastAPI wrapper for Ollama.

-This repository provides a small FastAPI server that exposes HTTP endpoints to interact with local or remote Ollama agents.
+This repository provides a small FastAPI server that exposes HTTP endpoints to interact with the Ollama API.
 It is intended as a simple, deployable API layer so you can build apps and integrations on top of Ollama models using familiar REST patterns.

-Features
+### Features

-- FastAPI app exposing endpoints to list and call Ollama agents (see `/agents`).
+- FastAPI app exposing an endpoint to show a chatbot interface
 - Simple configuration for connecting to Ollama (local or remote instance).
 - Example request/response patterns for quick integration.

-Requirements
+### Requirements

 - Python 3.10+ (3.11 recommended)
 - pip
-- An Ollama instance reachable from this server (local or remote)
+- An Ollama instance reachable from the server (local or remote)

-Environment variables
+### Environment variables

 - OLLAMA_URL: base URL where the Ollama service is reachable.
 Defaults to `http://localhost:11434`.
 - OLLAMA_API_KEY: (optional) API key/token if your Ollama instance requires authentication.

-Quickstart
+## Quickstart

 1. Create a virtual environment and install dependencies